tmunzer/mist_library/README.md

 - Switches
     - **toggle_poe.py**: Python script to enable/disable/toggle PoE for a specified Port Profile in a Switch Template.
 #### Exports
+- **export_inventory.py**: Python script to export the inventory from an organization.
+The export will include all the information available from the org inventory, including the claim codes.
-- **export_search.py**: Python script to export historical data from Mist API and save the result in CDV of JSON format.
+- **export_search.py**: Python script to export historical data from Mist API and save the result in CSV of JSON format.
 #### Orgs
 - **admin_import.py**: Python script to invite/add adminsitrators from a CSV file.
 - **configure_ap_auto_upgrade.py**: Python script update the Mist AP Auto_upgrade parameters in the site settings